-International GTAs who are assigned classroom or laboratory teaching duties must pass the SPEAK Test before they can begin their teaching duties.
+International GTAs who are assigned classroom or laboratory teaching duties must pass the TEACH or SPEAK Test before they can begin their teaching duties.
 For international GTAs to be exempt from oral testing, a minimum Speaking score of 26 on the iBT is required.
-Those who do not pass the SPEAK Test must take English 0014, Oral Communication for International Teaching Assistants (1 Cr.) during the semester prior to beginning their teaching assignment.
-The SPEAK Test is administered individually during the Orientation Period.
+Those who do not pass the TEACH or SPEAK Test must take English 0014, Oral Communication for International Teaching Assistants (1 Cr.) during the semester prior to beginning their teaching assignment.
+The TEACH or SPEAK Test is administered individually during the Orientation Period.
 All GTAs also must attend and be enrolled in the GTA Workshop which begins on the Monday of the week before fall semester classes start in August (see Academic Eligibility to Hold a Graduate Assistantship).

 Attending at Extended-Campus Locations